scanny/python-pptx/docs/user/shapes.rst

 * placeholders -- auto shapes that can appear on a slide layout or master and be inherited on slides that use that layout, allowing content to be added that takes on the formatting of the placeholder
+* line/connector -- as described above
 * picture -- as described above
+* table -- that row and column thing
 * chart -- pie chart, line chart, etc. |pp| doesn't support creating these yet.
-* table -- that row and column thing
-* line/connector -- as described above
+* smart art -- not supported yet, although preserved if present
+* media clip -- not supported yet, although preserved if present

 Accessing the shapes on a slide